mahdi12167/libmini/libmini/qtviewer/README.txt

 sub-directory via Tortoise SVN: http://libmini.googlecode.com/svn/libmini/WIN32

-Additionally we need gdal to be installed.
+Additionally we need GDAL to be installed.
 In your project directory get gdal via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
-Open the appropriate MSVC solution file in the gdal directory and compile.
+In the GDAL source directory we have to tweak some variables in the nmake.opt file:
+ MSVC_VER -> use 1600 to identify MSVC 10.0 for example, other versions accordingly
+ GDAL_HOME -> point it to the directory below the qtviewer source package Supposed we have a projects directory with the complete libmini source tree then we point GDAL_HOME to that projects directory Open a MSVC command prompt via
+ Programs -> MSVC -> Tools -> MSVC Command Prompt
+Navigate to the GDAL source directory and type nmake /f makefile.vc nmake /f makefile.vc devinstall

 !!
 Checkout and Compilation (Unix/Mac)